Zhijie-YU/pycdb/README.md

 # pycdb
-Read in .cdb files with python.
+Read in ansys .cdb files with python.

 Only support part of the key words.